Fukaebashi Station

-Fukaebashi Station (深江橋駅) is a railway station on the Osaka Metro Chuo Line in Higashinari-ku, Osaka, Japan.
+Fukaebashi Station (深江橋駅) is a railway station on the Osaka Metro Chūō Line in Higashinari-ku, Osaka, Japan.

 While this station is situated near the station operated by JR West, there are no transfer passageways between the two stations.
-Passengers transferring between these two stations must use buses to transfer between trains.
+Passengers transferring between the two stations must leave one station and travel to the other via surface streets (for example on foot or by local transport).